 What is appendicitis and what does the appendix do?

-This pathology is dangerous because, if it is not treated in time, it can perforate the appendix and cause part of the intestinal content to leak out into the body.
+This pathology is dangerous because, if not treated in time, it can perforate the appendix.
+This causes part of the intestinal content to leak out into the body.

 How to detect an inflamed appendix